Florrena/Web-Programming-Project/README.md

 1. Basket icon/shop(payment page) + Tables inStock/purchased products + customers //Viktor

-2. Login/sign in page + Adding members to the database //Ania Give up cat for adoption page //Ania
+2. Login/sign in page + Adding members to the database //Ania

+3. Give up cat for adoption page //Ania

-3. Contact form + Table for info and customers //Janika
+4. Contact form + Table for info and customers //Janika

-4. Form for people who adopt a cat + Table for adopted and not adopted cats //Walid
+5. Form for people who adopt a cat + Table for adopted and not adopted cats //Walid

 ## Features

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

-- [ ] Feature 1 (Viktor): basket icon/shop(payment page).
+- [✓] Feature 1 (Viktor): basket icon/shop(payment page).
-- [ ] Feature 2 (Ania): log in/sign in page
+- [✓] Feature 2 (Ania): log in/sign in page
-- [ ] Feature 3 (Ania): give up cat for adoption page.
+- [✓] Feature 3 (Ania): give up cat for adoption page.
-- [ ] Feature 4 (Janika): contact form.
+- [✓] Feature 4 (Janika): contact form.
-- [ ] Feature 5 (Walid): adoption form.
+- [✓] Feature 5 (Walid): adoption form.
 - [ ] Feature 6 (Not started yet): slide home banners.
 - [ ] Feature 7 (Not started yet): search button.
 - [ ] Feature 8 (Not started yet): slide out menu for mobile/normal page.
-- [ ] Feature 9 (Not started yet): random cat button.

 > Add features as required.
 ### Feature 1